-Research participants must have enough information to make an informed decision whether to participate in a research study.
-If participants cannot give informed consent, it must be obtained from their legal representatives.
-For example, when subjects are minors (under 18) or when they are mentally incapacitated, consent from a legal representative (such as a parent or legal guardian) is required.
+Researchers must provide prospective research subjects with enough information to make an informed decision about whether to participate in a research study.
+If participants cannot give informed consent, it must be obtained from their legal representatives (see below).

-Consent documents and scripts must be clearly written in plain English (typically at an 8th-grade reading level) so participants can fully understand the implications of participating.
+Consent forms/texts/scripts must be clearly written in plain language (typically at an 8th-grade reading level) so participants can fully understand the implications of participating.
 Scientific, medical, and technical terms should be avoided if possible or, if they must be included, clearly defined in simple language.
 If research is to be conducted in a language other than English, copies of the forms/texts/scripts should be provided in that language and English.

 - An easy to understand explanation of the purpose of the study

 - A clear overview of how the research will be scheduled and how long it will take to participate